Skeletor: The New Adventures of He-Man (1990)

 In the series, Skeletor (voiced by Campbell Lane) tricks the Galactic Guardians, Hydron and Flipshot, into believing that he is the force of good they need to save their home planet, Primus, when they come looking for He-Man.
 Unable to decide who is good and who is evil, Skeletor and He-Man are transported to the futuristic planet Primus, where Skeletor reveals his true nature to the Primans as the Mutants attack.
 Skeletor and the leader of the mutants, Flogg, come to an agreement: Skeletor will help Flogg conquer Primus in exchange for Flogg's help in destroying He-Man.
 One of Flogg's conditions is that he remain in charge of the mutants.
 Skeletor agrees, and is able to manipulate and control Flogg from behind the scenes, while making himself a force to be reckoned with among Primans and Mutants alike.

 In the episode "Sword and Staff", Skeletor absorbs the power of a crystal he finds on Moon Nordor, which grants him power and changes changing his appearance to one based on the "Disks of Doom Skeletor" toy.
 Throughout the series, Skeletor concocts various schemes to destroy He-Man and conquer Primus.

 Skeletor's portrayal in the series differs from the Filmation cartoon, as he possesses a sarcastic sense of humor and takes his failures better.
-He also has genuine relationships with others, including Crita and the mutants and his pet, Gur, and is more competent and threatening.
+He also has genuine relationships with others, including Crita and the mutants and his pet, Grr, and is more competent and threatening.

 The first toys for the "New Adventures" line gave a different explanation for how He-Man and Skeletor ended up in the future and how he gained his cybernetics through a mini-comic included with various figures.
-In the mini-comic, Skeletor learned that He-Man and Prince Adam were the same, only for Adam to become He-Man permanently.
+In the minicomic, Skeletor learned that He-Man and Prince Adam were the same, only for Adam to become He-Man permanently.
 The energy output caused by this transformation led him to use cybernetics to heal his wounds.